forestgrape/coronavirus/index.md

 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 - 23.3.
 [Temperature and Humidity Modulation](./prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment: It reduces the number of infectious virions and enhances the immune response.
-There is solid biological and epidemiological evidence that it works!
+There is solid biological and epidemiological evidence that it works if used early on! (explorative)
 - 23.3.
 Proposal of [Local Treatments of the Respiratory Tract](./prevention_and_treatment/topical_treatment.md) to cure respiratory infections including Covid.
 Coronaviruses live on the surface of the respiratory tract and release their progeny as delicate virions to the covering fluids.
 The idea is to reduce these virions by local treatments.
-Similar as we disinfect wounds - the medications need to be adapted of course.
+Similar as we disinfect wounds - the medications need to be adapted of course. (explorative)
 - 23.3.
 Clarified summary for [Virion Viability](./virion_viability.md).
 [A table with compiled data](./virion_viability/notes_on_viability_data.md) from viability experiments is online.
 - 22.3.
 [Spread Assumptions section](./controlling.md#spread-assumptions) on the [controlling page](./controlling.md) added.
 Formulations across the page.
 - 18.3.
 [Virion Viability Page](./virion_viability.md) in online work (finally!).